top of page

 Guide: Artificial Intelligence in Canadian Law Firms

-From junior lawyers using AI to review documents to partners automating client intake and workflows, few parts of Canada’s professional landscape are changing as quickly as its law firms.
-This Ask AI Guide helps Canadian legal professionals understand what is changing, what it means for legal services, and how firms can respond.
-The guide also includes original poll data and opportunities to contribute insights.
+From Junior Lawyers using AI to review documents to partners using AI to streamline client intake and internal workflows, Canadian law firms are entering a period of rapid change across legal services, firm operations, and career paths.
+This free Ask AI Guide helps Canada's legal professionals understand what's changing, what it means for law firms, and how they can respond.
+This Guide includes original poll data and an invitation for Canadian law firm experts to contribute insights.

 Quick Summary